 Instant Messaging: Abbreviated as IM.
 A text-based electronic communication in real time.
 It is similar to a telephone call in its immediacy; it is different in that it is generally text-based.

 IP Address: An electronic identifier for a specific computer or device on the World Wide Web or other (internal or external) electronic network using the TCP/IP protocol.
 An IP address is a series of four numbers separated by periods (“dots”), Each number is a value from 0 to 255.
 An example could be 192.168.55.207 “IP” stands for “Internet Protocol”

 ISP: Internet Service Provider.
-A provider of access to or connection to the Internet.
+A provider of access to or connected to the Internet.
 Some large ISPs include Earthlink, Yahoo, Roadrunner, SBC Global.

 JPEG: A common format for storage of digital images.
 An acronym for Joint Photographic Experts Group.
 Pronounced “jay-peg.”
 JPEGs have the file extension, “jpg”

 Keylogger: A program or device designed to keep a record of the keys types on a computer.
 May be used for monitoring, or espionage, such as to collect passwords.
 Some keyloggers may be accessed remotely.